crosskey12/Deepfafe-Detection-API/README.md

-# Deepfake-Detection-API
-Api for ultra fast deepfake detection for social media applications
+Implemented 2 research papers for comparison with custom model made for deepfake detection in social media application